metno/pyaerocom/docs/_build/html/_sources/tut00_get_started.rst.txt

-As you can see, the returned object is of type ``StationData``, which is one further data format that is not displayed in the flowchart above.
-``StationData`` may be useful for individual stations and is an extended Python dictionary (if you are familiar with Python).
+As you can see, the returned object is of type ``StationData``, which is one further data format of pyaerocom (note that this is not displayed in the simplified flowchart above). ``StationData`` may be useful for individual stations and is an extended Python dictionary (if you are familiar with Python).

 You may print it to see what is in there: